priyansh210/ns3-marl-uav/doc/source/defiance-design.rst

        it be reduced?

    * The required communication functionality is already implemented to a large extent:
-     On the |ns3| side, in :code:`AgentApplication::OnRecvFromAgent` logic to handle model weights, experience, and model update messages need to be handled by the agent.
+     On the *ns-3* side, in :code:`AgentApplication::OnRecvFromAgent` logic to handle model weights, experience, and model update messages need to be handled by the agent.
 The message flow is depicted in :ref:`fig-model-updates`.

      .. _fig-model-updates:
      .. figure:: figures/model-updates.*
         :align: center

-        Interaction of inference agents, training server, and the ns3-ai message interface
+        Interaction of inference agents, trainings server, and the ns3-ai message interface

      This message flow is fully implemented; only the ns3-ai message handling on the Python side alongside the interaction with Ray is still missing.

- * Support moving agents (and other :code:`RlApplications`) to another :code:`Node`. (not started)
+ * Support moving agents (and other :code:`RlApplication`\ s) to another :code:`Node`. (not started)

    * In complex scenarios it might be required to change the :code:`Node` from which the agent receives its observations or where it performs its actions.
-Currently, this would require installing :code:`ObservationApplications` and :code:`ActionApplications` on every possible :code:`Node` and then switch between them when sending.
+Currently, this would require installing :code:`ObservationApplication`\ s and :code:`ActionApplication`\ s on every possible :code:`Node` and then switch between them when sending.
 Since this is prone to bugs at runtime and difficult to track especially for bigger scenarios, it would be more handy to move an existing application to